jax-ml/jax/README.md

 4. PRNGs are different and can be awkward, though for [good reasons](https://github.com/google/jax/blob/master/design_notes/prng.md), and non-reuse (linearity) is not yet checked.
-5. NumPy's nan semantics aren't preserved on some backends

 See [the notebook](https://colab.research.google.com/github/google/jax/blob/master/notebooks/Common_Gotchas_in_JAX.ipynb) for much more information.